About the Community Mental Health Masterplan

 Please refer to the diagram below for more information on the onboarding process for the Mental Health GP Partners Programme:

-If you are keen to participate in the MH GPP, kindly complete this partnership form and submit it to your PCN HQ.
+If you are keen to participate in the MHGPP, please contact your AIC account manager for more information or submit this partnership form to your PCN HQ.

 Criteria for for onboarding the Mental Health GP Partnership